 Partial knee replacement

 Panorama offers the Mako procedure at Littleton Adventist Hospital in Littleton.
-If you have more questions about Mako or think you would like to consult with a doctor please call to make an appointment with Dr Thomas or Dr Lehman.
+If you have more questions about Mako or think you would like to consult with a doctor please call to make an appointment with Dr Thomas, Dr Lehman or Dr. Wente.

 Corey's Story of MAKO - Robotic Assisted Joint Replacement